bob-cd/bob/README.md

 ## Internals

 Bob's API (accessible entirely through HTTP) enables a core set of CI/CD features.
 The following are the only concepts that Bob is opinionated about:
-  - Steps: Direct commands (like a shell command, `pytest`, etc)
+  - Step: Direct commands (like a shell command, `pytest`, etc)
   - Pipeline: Ordered series of steps
-  - Environment: Key-Value store associated with either Steps and/or Pipelines
+  - Environment: Key-Value pair associated with either Steps and/or Pipelines
-  - Resources: Things (like source code or artifacts) consumed by Pipelines
+  - Resource: Things (like source code or artifacts) consumed by Pipelines
-  - Artifacts: Something produced by a Pipeline
+  - Artifact: Something produced by a Pipeline

 The core of Bob is composed of 3 main services:
 - [API server](/apiserver)